-In an interview with Bloomberg, the company’s Chief Executive Officer Yin Weidong indicated the priority has been to approve the vaccine by regulators versus addressing or explaining negative coverage in the media.
+In an exclusive interview with Bloomberg, the company’s chief executive officer Yin Weidong indicated the priority has been to approve the vaccine by regulators versus addressing or explaining negative coverage in the media.
 He told the outlet that little else mattered as long as people were getting vaccinated against the novel coronavirus.

 But Sinovac’s lack of media presence and inability to control data access from its trial partners may have tarnished the shot’s reputation, more so than it likely deserves.
 Real-world evidence suggests the company’s vaccine does indeed possess high levels of efficacy against COVID-19.

-For instance, in an Indonesia trial, approximately 94% of 130,000 healthcare workers who were fully inoculated with Sinovac’s vaccine were reportedly protected from symptomatic infection with SARS-CoV-2.
-Another 96% of healthcare workers in this study were protected from COVID-19-related hospitalization, and 98% were protected from death.
+In an Indonesia trial, for instance, approximately 94% of 130,000 healthcare workers who were fully inoculated with Sinovac’s vaccine were reportedly protected from symptomatic infection with SARS-CoV-2.
+Another 96% of healthcare workers in this study were protected from COVID-19-related hospitalization and 98% were protected from death.

-Despite these high rates of protection, the company's CEO was reportedly unaware of this study and the corresponding data.
+Despite these high rates of protection, the CEO of the company was reportedly unaware of this study and the corresponding data.

 This lack of awareness didn’t stop the company from submitting other clinical and non-clinical research data to the World Health Organization, which on Wednesday authorized Sinovac’s two-dose CoronaVac COVID-19 vaccine for emergency use in people 18 years and older.